vinci1it2000/formulas/README.rst

 Next moves
 ==========
-Things yet to do implement the missing excel formulas.
+Things yet to do: implement the missing excel formulas.

 .. _end-intro:
 .. _start-badges: